Roytsai27/Dual-Attentive-Tree-aware-Embedding/Readme.md

 This is our implementation for the paper:

 > DATE: Dual Attentive Tree-aware Embedding for CustomsFrauds Detection.
-Sundong Kim∗, Yu-Che Tsai∗, Karandeep Singh, Yeonsoo Choi, Cheng-Te Li, Meeyoung Cha.
+Sundong Kim∗, Yu-Che Tsai∗, Karandeep Singh, Yeonsoo Choi, Etim Ibok, Cheng-Te Li, Meeyoung Cha.

 Submitting to KDD'2020